themains/rdomains/ReadMe.md

 ### Installation

-To get the current released version from CRAN:
+To get the current release version from CRAN:
 ```r
 install.packages("rdomains")
 ```